MarsBased/handbook/guides/react-guidelines.md

 ## 5. <a name='Learningresources'></a> Learning resources

 - React docs are quite good.
 Recommended reading: https://reactjs.org/docs/hello-world.html
-- egghead.io is one of my favourite places to learn and Kent C. Dodds is a master, so this can't fail: https://egghezad.io/courses/the-beginner-s-guide-to-reactjs
+- egghead.io is one of our favourite places to learn and Kent C. Dodds is a master, so this can't fail: https://egghezad.io/courses/the-beginner-s-guide-to-reactjs
 - To learn Redux, a course at egghead by the creator of Redux itself is a MUST: https://egghead.io/courses/getting-started-with-redux
-- I've head this tutorial is quite good for starting with React: https://www.fullstackreact.com/30-days-of-react/
+- This tutorial is quite good for starting with React: https://www.fullstackreact.com/30-days-of-react/
 - https://www.reddit.com/r/reactjs/